Moonlit-Games/Ultimate-Water-System/README.md

 **spec:** Intel Core i7, Geforce 640M, Intel HD 4000, ...
 **issued by:** [@your_forum_name](_link to UWS forum post if it exists_)
 ```

+## Hot-fixes
+Hot-fixes contain all the issues currently solved (before they enter offical asset store updates).
+Note that it's not a stable release, so be careful.
+You can access the newest hot-fix through: [hotfix-page](http://goo.gl/nBx7dS)

+Step-by-step guide:
+- input the _invoice/order number_ and press _download newest hotfix_
+- with the project open in Unity, double-click on the downloaded package,
+and import-replace all the files.

 ## FAQ